 - Fill in the Summary and Tags fields.

-- Portal for ArcGIS— Selecting this option allows the layer to be shared with all authenticated users in the organization.
+- The name of your organization—Selecting this option allows the layer to be shared with all authenticated users in the organization.

 - Everyone—Selecting this option makes the layer available to anyone who can access your portal URL.